-I had been training for about seven years and wasn’t anywhere the advanced/elite numbers.
+I had been training for about seven years and wasn’t anywhere near the advanced/elite numbers.

 I was able to take all my lifts from novice or intermediate to advanced or elite levels and I’ve since been able to maintain this physique and strength year-round with relative ease (4 to 6 hours of exercise per week and flexible dieting).

 If you want to know more about what made all the difference, check out this article: